arouyan/lakeFS/docs/integrations/kubeflow.md

 ---
 layout: default
 title: Kubeflow
-description: Easily build reproducible data pipelines with Kubeflow and lakeFS using commits, without modifying the code or logic of your job.
+description: Easily build reproducible data pipelines with Kubeflow and lakeFS using commits without modifying the code or logic of your job.
 parent: Integrations
 nav_order: 56
 has_children: false